NVIDIA/fsi-samples/plugins/nemo_plugin/README.md

-## gQuant RAPIDS Plugin Example
+## NeMo Plugin Example

-This is a example to show how to write an external gQuant RAPIDS plugin. gQuant take advantage of the `entry point` inside the `setup.py` file to register the plugin. gQuant can discover all the plugins that has the entry point group name `gquant.plugin`.
+This is an example to show how to write an external gQuant plugin. gQuant take advantage of the `entry point` inside the `setup.py` file to register the plugin. gQuant can discover all the plugins that has the entry point group name `gquant.plugin`.
 Check the `setup.py` file to see details.

 ### Create an new Python enviroment
 ```bash